Your Caregiver's Handbook

 Introduction

-Here are two checklists, one focusing on the care-receiver and the other on the caregiver.
-They are included as general guidelines to help insure an optimal level of health, safety and comfort for both your care-receiver and yourself, the caregiver.
+Below are two checklists: one for the care-receiver and one for the caregiver.
+They're general guidelines to help ensure health, safety, and comfort for both of you.

 Checklists